Delaware Car Insurance Coverage: What’s Required by Law

 Is Delaware a no-fault state?

-No. Delaware follows an at‑fault (tort) system; the at‑fault party pays for damages.
+No. Delaware follows an at-fault system, meaning the person responsible for the accident must pay for damages.

 Is UM/UIM coverage mandatory?